Springfield Child Custody Lawyers

 Devising Appropriate Arrangements for Childcare & Upbringing

 Child custody can be the most contentious issue in a divorce, particularly between spouses who harbor mistrust about how each will behave in a custody arrangement.
-At Lowther Johnson, Attorneys at Law, LLC in Springfield, our knowledgeable family law attorneys have more than 40 years of experience representing parents in child custody matters.
+At Lowther Johnson, Attorneys at Law, LLC, our knowledgeable child custody attorneys in Springfield have more than 40 years of experience representing parents in child custody matters.
 We can help you pursue a workable parenting plan that preserves and enhances your relationship with your children now and for years to come.

 - Joint physical and legal custody —This option is suitable for parents who cooperate well and are each able to maintain a residence suitable for the children.
 Each parent must also have schedules flexible enough so they can be the primary caregiver for days at a time.